All articles

 College prep begins the day you enter high school.
 But, if you’re a senior, it’s time for you to hit the ground running.
 From the first day of school, you should begin to focus on all things college.
 There is, however, a high-priority item to complete on your first day: request recommendation letters.

 There’s no time to waste.
-Teachers and administrators and other mentors are busy people.
+Teachers, administrators, and other mentors are busy people.
 With multiple students asking for recommendation letters, you should be first in line.
 It’s time to cash in on those valued relationships you built during high school.
-Choose people who know you well and will be able to make the recommendations more personal.
+Choose people who know you well and can make more personal recommendations.

 Since your senior year is jam-packed with tasks and deadlines, here is a quick overview of the key elements you should concentrate on.